 To be honest, you will find yourself pretty much reliant on PokerStars themselves as far as the points awarded are concerned and will need to reflect back on previous performances to gain an idea of the points earned before they are posted on the PSO site.

 Pokerstars is a very reputable online poker room so there is nothing to be worried about.
-Note that they do not currently operate in the USA, but they welcome players from everywhere else, including their Canadian online casinos friends.
+Note that they do not currently operate in the USA, but they welcome players from everywhere else.

 As with most things in life, there is a catch of sorts.
 Here you will be classed as either an active or inactive player, in short this means you have either earned at least 20 FPP’s ( Frequent Player Point’s ) in the previous month or not.
 This is a really small amounts of points to earn.